 - Weber LM, Hippen AA, Hickey PF, Berrett KC, Gertz J, Doherty JA, Greene CS, Hicks SC.
 (2020).
 Genetic demultiplexing of pooled single-cell RNA-sequencing samples in cancer facilitates effective experimental design.
 GigaScience.

 Single-nucleus RNA-sequencing (snRNA-seq) has become the preferred experimental technology, compared to scRNA-seq, to profile gene expression in frozen cells or cells that are hard to dissociate, such as brain tissue.
-Previous studies have shown that snRNA-seq offers substantial advantages over scRNA-seq, including reduced dissociation bias and the ability to capture rare cell types in these tissues (1).
+Previous studies have shown that snRNA-seq offers substantial advantages over scRNA-seq, including reduced dissociation bias and the ability to capture rare cell types in these tissues including pan regions of the brain (1).
+For example, we recently used snRNA-seq to explore activity-regulated gene expression across cell types of the mouse hippocampus (2).

 - Tran MN, Maynard KR, Spangler A, Collado-Torres L, Sadashivaiah V, Tippani M, Barry BK, Hancock DB, Hicks SC, Kleinman JE, Hyde TM, Martinowich K, Jaffe A. (2020).
 Single-nucleus transcriptome analysis reveals cell type-specific molecular signatures across reward circuitry in the human brain.
 Neuron.